Jiri-Kremser/web/content/post/web-app-kubernetes.md

 ---
 title: "Prototyping a web app that can talk to Kubernetes API"
-date: 2020-05-25
+date: 2020-06-29
 tags: ["kubernetes", "development", "frontend", "API", "JavaScript", "express.js"]
 disqus_identifier: "web-app-k8s"
 disqus_title: "Prototyping a web app that can talk to Kubernetes API"
-draft: true
+draft: false
 ---

 # Motivation

 With the advent of various types of [operators](https://coreos.com/operators/) on top of Kubernetes platform, it might be useful to provide users with a fancy dashboard.
 However, dashboards these days are often written in JavaScript and libraries/frameworks like React.js, Vue.js or Angular.
 Kubernetes API on the other hand is a bunch of REST endpoints.
 So it all may look pretty simple, just call those endpoints from the app written in JavaScript, right?
-Unfortunatelly, it's not that simple, because of the AuthN and AuthZ that is by default turned on in the Kubernetes REST endpoints and giving the bearer token to the client-side JavaScript app might be a security risk.
+Unfortunatelly, it's not that simple, because of the AuthN and AuthZ that is by default turned on in the Kubernetes REST endpoints and giving the bearer token to the client-side JavaScript app (in browser) might be a security risk.

-Let's dive into the problem and let's code some very simple web application in the following two blog posts.
+Let's dive into the problem and let's code some very simple web application in the following couple of blog posts.

 ## Design
 Here is the idea.
 We know that client-side JavaScript app will by definition run on the client side, but at the same time we need to be able to access the K8s api using the token.